ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/02_unsupervised-learning-project/README.md

 ## Project Requirements

 1. Your code needs to read a dataset stored on disk as input, and divide it into train and test set.
-2. Your code needs to use the learned model to estimate the target value of problem instances.
+2. Your code needs to use the learned model to estimate the target value of problem instances (cluster labels).
-3. Your code must compute a quality metric of the learned model.
+3. Your code must compute a quality metric of the model.

 ## Technical Requirements